AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email-plugins/gmail/email-connection-for-gmail-users.md

 Connecting to Gmail means you'll receive reply tracking, access to the Gmail delivery channel, the ability to schedule emails in Gmail, and send compliance.

+>[!CAUTION]
+>
+>If you're [using filters](https://support.google.com/mail/answer/6579?hl=en#zippy=%2Ccreate-a-filter%2Cedit-or-delete-filters){target="_blank"} or rules in your Gmail account to automatically mark emails as read, this can cause issues with reply tracking.
+We recommend disabling any rules that automatically mark emails as read when using reply tracking with Gmail.

 1. In Sales Connect, click the gear icon and select **Settings**.

    ![](assets/one.png)